BiggRonn/WeatherCheck/README.md

 # WeatherCheck
 Basic weather application that will give current weather in a city and a 5 day forecast and save previous searches.

+This app is a demonstration on basic HTML, CSS, JavaScript, and Design understanding.
+I wanted to make it serve the basic function of telling you current weather and a 5day forecast for a particular city effectively in both mobile and desktop screen sizes.
+Right now, the MVP I have here works well and displays information clearly, that is great.
+There are many features I could add in the future, although I plan to move on to more complex projects for now.

+## Link to Deployed App

+## Future Developments

+-Display more information that is available to us from the API, especially in Desktop sizes.
+We can see from the example API calls below that there is a lot of information that we are not using that is easily accessible.

+-More elegant design/flashy elements

+-Better Icons-the icons we are displaying are from the onecallAPI and look pretty bad.
+We could easily use some online icons or images or even custom css to give us better looking clouds and sun etc.

 ## Sample API Call for Phoenix